Contributing International Experts

 Dr Rohini Wadanamby is the Head of the clinical microbiology diagnostics at the Lanka hospital (LHC) and Lanka Hospital diagnostics (LHD) Department of microbiology in Sri Lanka.
 For LHD she treats infections and infectious disease patients who were referred by other consultants or directly admitted under her.
 Rohini participates in a multitude of national programs related to AMR combatting through college of microbiologists, post graduate institute of medicine and Ministry of Health of Sri Lanka.
 She is involved in diagnostics (their lab is accredited with College of American Pathologists) and provides annual AMR reports based on susceptibility and resistance patterns to all permanent and visiting consultants.
 She carried out antibiotic stewardship program at the National Institute of infectious Diseases up to 2017.
 Also she is involved in teach post graduate students on AMR combatting programs and practices and writing to the papers and magazines (5 of them currently) on what public should know to prevent AMR, did lectures and programs with college of microbiologists, was involved in microbiomes associated programs and did several lectures on human, animal and environmental microbiome in Sri Lanka Medical Association forums.
 Also she is a mentor and supervisor for post graduate and under graduate students who do some work on AMR combating.

-Dr Anita E. Asamoah is a Public Health Epidemiologist working at the University of Ghana in Ghana.
-As a public health epidemiologist Anita is interested in combating AMR in any form she can, education in rural communities and research.
-Anita is a post graduate of University of Ghana.
-Her recent research is on factors associated with antimicrobial self-medication in eastern region of Ghana in rural communities.
-Respondents were found to prefer antimicrobial self medication rather then to visit health facilities.
+Anita E. Asamoah is a Public Health Epidemiologist, Researcher and Advocate in Ghana.
+As a public health advocate Anita is interested in AMR in any form she can, public health education in rural communities in Ghana, on social media, on TV & radio.
+She done a lot of education on Covid-19 since the pandemic.
+A postgraduate of University of Ghana, her recent study is on factors associated with anti-microbial self-medication in rural communities in Eastern Region of Ghana.
+Respondents were found to prefer antimicrobial self medication than to visit health facilities because of high cost of medical consultation and previous experience with symptom.

 Professor Till Bachmann (Germany / UK) is Deputy Head of the Division of Infection and Pathway Medicine at The University of Edinburgh.
 Till has a PhD on biosensors from research at University of Stuttgart and The University of Tokyo and a German Habilitation in Analytical Biotechnology.
 He is coordinator of the JPIAMR Transnational Working Group on Rapid Diagnostic Tests, member of the UK AMR Strategy Diagnostics Sub-Group, Panel Member for the Longitude Prize on Antibiotics, judge for the Discovery Award and EU Horizon Prize on Better Use of Antibiotics, as well as founder of AMR DxC, the Antimicrobial Resistance Diagnostics Challenge competition.